SlimIO/Governance/docs/git/git_recurring_problems.md

 2. How to remove the latest commits? [link](#2-how-to-remove-the-latest-commits-)
 3. How to change my latest commit? [link](#3-how-to-change-my-latest-commit)
 4. I forget to add a file to my commit, how to add it simply !? [link](#4-i-forget-to-add-a-file-to-my-commit-how-to-add-it-simply-)
+5. I work on the master branch, I need to stop what i'm actually doing to fix something important ! [link](#5-i-work-on-the-master-branch,-I-need-to-stop-what-i'm-actually-doing-to-fix-something-important-!)

 # 1. Can't push because someone else pushed before me